Written by Rob Liefeld, Robert Napton, Karl Altsaetter

 Anyway, having returned to Earth, Supreme greets Glory at her apartment in Manhattan.
 But Glory is not exactly happy to see Supreme again after so long, and things get physical (not in a good way).

 Meanwhile, a group of Neo-Nazis raid the grave of the now long-dead Baron Richter and retrieve his body for sinister purposes…

 In this issue we learn that a secret Nazi cabal has used a top-secret rejuvenation project to revive the Baron, in hopes that he will lead a Fourth Reich.
 However, the technology is flawed, so although the Baron lives again he is still weak and confined to a wheelchair.
 In order to restore him to full health permanently, they need a blood transfusion from a superhuman, so Baron’s agents attack and kidnap Glory.
 By draining her blood the Baron can be restored, but the end result will kill Glory.
 When Supreme finds out about her disappearance, he joins with his old superhero allies from WWII, Die Hard, Super-Patriot (Erik Larsen’s analog of Captain America) and Roman (Rob Liefeld’s analog of Namor, the submariner) to rescue Glory before it’s too late…

 This is an exciting story with lots of dramatic tension and action.
-The biggest significance of this tale is that it is where it was first established that Supreme and Glory had a romantic relationship in the past, which would become a plot-point in future stories.
+The biggest significance of this tale is that it is where it was first established that Supreme and Glory had a romantic relationship in the past, which would become a major plot-point in future stories involving these characters.